 One common instance for this dilemma is involving the lath and plaster walls typical for such homes, as they have their own character that cannot be easily replicated by modern means, especially if it has a unique texture.
 Drywall may be more readily available, but it just does not look and feel the same.

-If you are considering changing the walls of your home, knowing how to remove plaster walls and replace with drywall is important before you can make a final decision.
+If you are considering changing it out anyway, knowing how to remove lath & plaster walls & ceilings and replace it with drywall, it is important before you can make a final decision.
 Once you are aware of the processes involved, it may be much easier for you to decide on this aspect.

 However, did you know even the ground around your house could be contaminated with lead, and could poison someone?

-Most historic homes use lath and plaster for the interior walls.
+Most historic homes use lath and plaster for the interior.
 While wood lath is commonly used, some of these homes also use metal or rock laths.

-But whatever material is used, the method of construction remains the same: lath strips are nailed to the timber studs present on the walls, which are then covered up by typically three layers of plaster.
+But whatever material is used, the method of construction remains the same: lath strips are nailed to the timber studs present, which are then covered up by typically three layers of plaster.

 It starts with a render layer that is used for bonding and filling up the gaps in between laths, followed by a floating layer that will provide a smooth surface for the third layer, known as the setting layer, where the decorative elements will be placed.

-But before you decide whether to replace the lath and plaster wall with drywall, you need to keep these in mind:
+But before you decide whether to replace it, you need to keep these in mind:

 - You are prepared to get it regularly checked out by a pro and do periodic maintenance if you want to preserve its appearance